In this tutorial, I show you how to make wood and resin surfboard wall art that glows in the dark using reclaimed cypress wood.

 First, I mixed 1 large batch of epoxy resin and split them equally in 2 different containers.

 Next, I put one drop of transparent blue dye in one container and sky blue pearl pigment powder in the other container.
-Also, I used transparent resin on this resin wall art project as well.

 Then, I added sky blue pearl pigment powder and neutral sky blue glow powder to the second container.